-Visit http://www.washcoll.edu/wc/offices/helpdesk/computer-rec.php to view the College’s computer recommendations and/or to purchase an Apple or Lenovo computer.
+Visit http://www.washcoll.edu/comrec to view the College’s computer recommendations and to purchase an Apple or Lenovo computer.
 For questions, please contact the Help Desk at 410-778-7777.

 Washington College practices safe computing.
-To safeguard your computer from viruses, spyware, malware, and adware, it is important to install, run, and update your antivirus and anti-spyware programs.
+To safeguard your computer from viruses, spyware, malware, and adware, users must install, run, and update the system’s antivirus and anti-spyware programs.
 It is equally important to install and run periodic operating system updates.
 Washington College uses Microsoft’s Security Essentials for Windows systems and provides the campus with a site license for McAfee antivirus software for MacOS systems at no charge to students.
 To learn more about best practices for safe computing, please visit: http://www.washcoll.edu/wc/offices/helpdesk/ or contact the Help Desk at 410-778-7777.

 Microsoft Office and Software Discounts

-Microsoft Office is free!
 Download and install the latest version of Microsoft Office for free!
-Visit www.office.com and login with your WC username and password.
+Visit www.office.com and login with your WC user name and password.
 It is free for enrolled students.
 Contact the LAT HelpDesk to learn more about accessing Microsoft Office.
 For information about other discounted software, please visit: http://www.washcoll.edu/wc/offices/helpdesk/software.php

-Washington College uses Outlook Online, a modern and robust communications and collaboration suite that includes e-mail, calendar, and document sharing.
-Students receive 50 GB of online storage for e-mail and 1 TB for document sharing.
+Washington College uses Microsoft Office 365, including the Outlook Web App, a modern and robust communications and collaboration suite that includes email, calendar, and document sharing.
+Students receive 50 GB of online storage for email and 1 TB for document sharing.
 Once the quota is exceeded, the individual can continue to send email but can no longer receive new emails until they are within quota.
-To learn more about Outlook Online and managing e-mail accounts, please visit: http://www.washcoll.edu/wc/offices/helpdesk/ or contact the Help Desk at 410-778-7777.
+To learn more about Outlook Online and managing email accounts, please visit: http://www.washcoll.edu/wc/offices/helpdesk/ or contact the Help Desk at 410-778-7777.

 Qualtrics: Create Online Surveys

-The campus community can access Qualtrics, which is an online survey tool.
+The campus community can access Qualtrics, an intuitive and easy-to-use online survey tool.
 All campus faculty, students and staff can use Qualtrics to create their own online surveys.
-Qualtrics is intuitive, and easy to use.
-To learn more about Qualtrics, visit: http://www.washcoll.edu/oit/survey.php.
+To learn more about Qualtrics, visit: https://www.washcoll.edu/offices/helpdesk/software.php.